Q2 Holdings (QTWO)

 With a platform powering digital services for approximately 25 million account holders across America, Q2 Holdings (NYSE:QTWO) provides cloud-based digital solutions that help financial institutions, fintechs, and alternative finance companies deliver modern banking experiences to their customers.

-• A silver lining is that its user-friendly software enables clients to ramp up spending quickly, leading to the speedy recovery of customer acquisition costs
+• A bright spot is that its user-friendly software enables clients to ramp up spending quickly, leading to the speedy recovery of customer acquisition costs

 StockStory Analyst Team